jahanalem/LinkedIn2GitHub/0062_LiliShop-Localization-Architecture-Deep-Dive.md

 - How to keep that system fast, even though it reads from a database instead of files.
 - How to make languages "sound right" in emails sent from background jobs that have no user request to work with.
 - How to detect a visitor's likely language without asking them or tracking their location.
-- How the same translation catalog stays involved even in security-sensitive account flows — like recovering a lost multi-factor authentication (MFA) device — without turning into a second, drift-prone translation system.
+- How the same translation catalog covers authentication messages too — like the confirmation shown after a password-reset request — without turning into a second, drift-prone translation system.
 - What trade-offs were made along the way, and why.

 ### What "multilingual" means in LiliShop, concretely